yungestdev/phasmo-save-editor/README.md

 ## Compatibility

-- This tool is compatible with Windows operating systems.
+- This tool is compatible (tested by us) with Windows operating system but may be able to run on MacOS and Linux in the future.
 - The tool supports save files from Phasmophobia version 9.0.0 - 9.0.1 - 9.0.2 - * as now.

 ## Contributing